nishantguvvada/rust-book/README.md

 ## Generic Data Types

 - Generics can be used to create definitions of function signature or structs
+- How to declare generic types? : declare the name of the type parameter inside angle brackets just after the name of the function/struct/enum etc. then use the generic type inside the definition where we would otherwise specify concrete data types.

 ### Function Definition